surendranathr3/Chess_engine_with_ML/README.md

 ### pgn_convert_board_pos_to_input_data.py
 - To convert pgn file to a dataframe of chess board positions
 - Can be directly run, output csv will be stored in current working directory
-Input file: 'LeelaChess_annotated_games.pgn'
+Input file: "LeelaChess_annotated_games.pgn"
-Output file: 'Chess_input_data.csv'
+Output file: "Chess_input_data.csv"

 ### pgn_convert_eval_scores_to_label_data.py
 - To convert pgn file to a dataframe of position evaluation scores
 - Can be directly run, output csv will be stored in current working directory
-Input file: 'LeelaChess_annotated_games.pgn'
+Input file: "LeelaChess_annotated_games.pgn"
-Output files: 'Chess_label_data.csv', 'Error_scores.csv'
+Output files: "Chess_label_data.csv", "Error_scores.csv"

 ### data_cleaning.py
 - To prepare final dataset from already generated csv files mentioned above
 - Can be directly run, output csv will be stored in current working directory
-Input files: 'Chess_input_data.csv', 'Chess_label_data.csv', 'Error_scores.csv'
+Input files: "Chess_input_data.csv", "Chess_label_data.csv", "Error_scores.csv"
-Output file: 'Chess_training_data.csv'
+Output file: "Chess_training_data.csv"

 ### train_model.py
 - To create and store a random forest model based on the training dataset of chess positions